liamzdenek/ferment-ai/memory-bank/ecs-migration-guide.md

 The Journal now serializes not just events but also the state of entities, components, systems, and processes, allowing for complete reconstruction.

+### 6. Modular Journal Implementation

+The Journal implementation has been modularized into specialized manager classes, each with a single responsibility:

+- **EventManager**: Handles event publication and subscription
+- **EventTypeManager**: Manages event type registration and validation
+- **EntityManager**: Handles entity creation and management
+- **ComponentManager**: Manages components attached to entities
+- **SystemManager**: Handles system registration and lifecycle
+- **ProcessManager**: Manages process creation and lifecycle
+- **SerializationManager**: Handles serialization and deserialization

+This modular approach makes the code more maintainable, testable, and extensible.

+### 7. Event Type Validation

+Events now have their types validated against registered schemas, ensuring that events conform to their expected structure.
+This helps catch errors early and provides better type safety.

 ## Migration Strategy

 ### Phase 1: Create New Journal Implementation